jamro/sigma18/README.md

 # Rules of the Challenge
 Create a game that meets the following requirements:

-- The game must be an unrealistic hacking simulator.
-- The game setting must be: the player is a space marine's tech/hacker that aids a squad of space marines while they explore an abandoned space station.
+- **Theme:** unrealistic hacking simulator, the player is a space marine's tech/hacker that aids a squad of space marines while they explore an abandoned space station.
-- The game must be made in client-side web technology that runs by default on the newest stable Chrome on Windows 10 (1803/1809)
-- The game has to render in a 1920x1080 resolution (please assume Chrome in full screen mode at that exact resolution)
-- It must render [this placeholder image](resources/img/gwgc201819_overlay.png) on top of everything - this image effectively only allows to draw game content in two regions (assume these are two separate displays on a spaceship's console).
+- **Dual screen:** It must render [this overlay](resources/img/gwgc201819_overlay.png) on top of everything - it only allows to draw game content in two regions (assume these are two separate displays on a spaceship's console).
-- The size of the whole game (i.e. sum of sizes of all the files) must be at most 128000 bytes (everything, including all art, fonts, etc).
-Please note that the provided overlay image does NOT count towards the limit (neither do the readme file, nor the source package).
-- All the game files and directories must use the 8.3 filename format (i.e. 8 letters for the filename and 3 letters for the extension or less).
-There cannot be more than 20 files + directories in total.
-Minor exception: feel free to use .html and .wasm extensions as well (but only these two; the 8-character file name limit still applies in these cases).
-- The text in game, if any, must be in English.
-- The game must have a title and a text readme file containing a description how to play.
+- **Technology:** client-side web technology that runs on the newest stable Chrome on Windows 10 (1803/1809) in a 1920x1080 resolution.
+- **File size limit:** 128000 bytes (excluding overlay image, source codes and documentation)
-- Submission deadline is 31st of January 2019 at 11:59pm (23:59) AoE
+- **Submission deadline:** 31st of January 2019, 11:59pm AoE

 More details at [Gynvael's Winter GameDev Challenge 2018/19](https://gynvael.coldwind.pl/?lang=en&id=697)

 # Software Requirements
-To reduce file size (see challenge rules for more details), the game will work only in following web browsers:
+In order to reduce file size (see challenge rules for more details), the game works only in following web browsers:
 - Google Chrome: version 56+, **(RECOMMENDED)**
 - FireFox: version: 51+,
 - Microsoft Edge: version 15+,